 The latest advancement to the B&R rig is the addition of mast struts.
-These struts stabilize the lower section of the mast.
-They also create a strong point for the boom.
-The struts also allow us to use a smaller mast section reducing weight aloft to decrease the heeling and pitching moments, making for a more comfortable ride.
+These struts stabilize the lower section of the mast, allowing compression loads to be spread, reducing the point loading at the mast base.
+They also create a strong point for the boom and spinnaker pole loadings.
+The struts function also allow us to use a smaller mast section reducing weight aloft to decrease the heeling and pitching moments, making for a more comfortable ride.
 Additionally, they provide a secure handhold when going forward.

 The struts perform an important structural function, therefore never sail your boat without the struts properly fitted.
-If your 326 is equipped with the in-mast furling option, the mast is a larger section size and the struts are not utilized.
+If your H33 is equipped with the in-mast furling option, the mast is a larger section size and the struts are not utilized.